Lifestyle inflation is the silent enemy of your goals

 Unfortunately, lifestyle inflation is a fairly natural response that the “treat yourself” movement has only exacerbated.
 And it affects everyone across all socioeconomic classes.
 But make no mistake — it is a trap.

 Finally, you decide to go out with your friends to celebrate the huge changes you have made in your life.
-They are happy to see you enjoying your financial success, so you enjoy more drinks and appetizers than you normally would.
+They are happy to see you enjoying your financial success, so you have more drinks and appetizers than you normally would.
 It feels good to enjoy your new raise and not have to worry about money, so you make it a regular occurrence.

 People often make the mistake of trying to look rich without actually being rich.
 From renting luxury cars to staying at expensive resorts, it has become much easier to dress up your lifestyle and put on a front.